vegaprotocol/documentation/docs/api/overview.md

 Because Vega is a decentralised network run by independent validators, there are a number of different servers that you'll need to interact while working with the network - data will generally be recieved from one service and transactions will be sent to another.
 See the [the next section on data flow](#data-flow).

 ## Data flow
 Most of the data you will want to access will come from the trading data REST service.
-This is served by a 'data node' - servers that read the blockchain and produce a database of the current state, and in some cases store the past state.
+This is served by a 'data node' - servers that read from the event stream (event queue), from a Vega core node and produce a database of the current state, and in some cases store the past state.
 These data nodes are where you will read data from.

-To 'write' to the chain - that is to send in a transaction - you will use a Vega wallet, which will sign your transactions and send them to a validator node to be included in the chain.
+To send in a transaction - you'll need to use a Vega wallet, which will combine your command with a signature and public key, and send that bundle, which makes up the transaction, to a validator node to be included in the chain.

 ![How data cycles through the Vega network](/img/concept-diagrams/data-flow-vega.png)